pantheon-systems/documentation/source/content/mysql-access.md

 PASSWORD=`echo $CONNECTION_STRING | sed -e 's/.*--password=\([^\\ ]*\).*/\1/g'`
 USER=`echo $CONNECTION_STRING | sed -e 's/.*--user=\([^\\ ]*\).*/\1/g'`

-# This is for Sequel Pro:
+# This is for Sequel Ace:
 eval "echo \"$(< $TEMPLATE)\""
-# For some reason, Sequel Pro or Open do not behave the same way given the -f
+# For some reason, Sequel Ace or Open do not behave the same way given the -f
 # flag compared to opening a file from file system.
 So, we write to a tmp file.
 eval "echo \"$(< $TEMPLATE)\"" > $TMP_SPF